hargwit/hargwit.com/content/posts/2020-08-26-the-four-types-of-testing-and-the-tools-you-might-use-for-them.md

 ---
 template: post
-title: The four types of testing (and the tools you might use for them)
+title: The four types of testing and when to use them
 slug: the-four-types-of-testing
 draft: true
 date: 2020-08-26T07:13:03.202Z
-description: There a four types of testing, here I explain how they work, what you might use them for and some tools you could use when testing a React application
+description: "There a four types of testing, here I explain how they work, when to use them and even give some examples of tools you can use "
 category: Testing
 tags:
   - React